 There should be multiple options to charge this solar battery back if you're not using sunlight.
 This also means that the solar power banks should have multiple charging ports depending on what type of device you have.
 Make sure you consider and look out for that before buying one.

 Most chargers come with multiple charging ports, but be sure you look out for other accessories like an emergency flashlights.
-They may come in hand when you really need it.
+They may come in hand in times of need.

 Frequently Asked Questions About Portable Solar Chargers